percona/pmm/markdown/dbaas.md

 - https://percona-pmm.readme.io/reference/createpxccluster
 - https://percona-pmm.readme.io/reference/createpsmdbcluster

-In this example we would use minikube for the kubernetes cluster and create PXC DB cluster, but similar API endpoints exist for the PSMDB.
+In this example we would use minikube for the kubernetes cluster and will create a PXC DB cluster, but similar API endpoints exist for the PSMDB.

 ### Enabling